Inheritance Tax and ISAs: A Guide for UK Homeowners

 • ISA investments are considered part of the estate: When calculating the total estate value for inheritance tax purposes, ISAs are included.

-• Some ISAs pass to beneficiaries tax-free: Certain ISAs, like those with named beneficiaries, can pass outside of the estate, potentially reducing inheritance tax liability.
+• Some ISAs pass to beneficiaries outside the scope of IHT: Certain ISAs, like those with named beneficiaries, can pass outside of the estate, potentially reducing inheritance tax liability.

 Clarifying Common Misunderstandings